Dingbat (building): Seismic vulnerability

 The columns used to hold up dingbat-style and soft-story buildings have been identified as vulnerable to collapse during earthquakes.
 During the 1994 Northridge earthquake in Los Angeles, 200 soft-story residential buildings collapsed.
 The solution to this vulnerability is to reinforce the overhanging sections with stronger support materials, such as steel I-beams or thick wooden columns.
 Many cities, including Los Angeles, have required owners of soft-story buildings to retrofit them with additional reinforcement.

-Dingbats in popular culture
+In popular culture

 Photographer Lesley Marlene Siegel has been documenting the Southern California dingbat in photos since the 1990s.
 Her catalog now comprises over 2,300 images and culminated in a 2003 solo show called "Apartment Living Is Great".
 Another Los Angeles artist, Clive Piercy, published a 480-image photography book the same year, entitled Pretty Vacant: The Los Angeles Dingbat Observed.

 In the 1998 film The Slums of Beverly Hills, teenager Viv (Natasha Lyonne) laments that her family is constantly moving from one dingbat to another.
 "Casa Bella", she says, surveying the stucco facade of a building the family is moving into, "another dingbat.
 Dingbats—that's what they're called.
 Two-story apartment buildings featuring cheap rents and fancy names that promise the good life, but never deliver."